In Memoriam (video game): Sales

 In Memoriam was a commercial success.
 The game sold 15,000 units in its initial 15 days of release in Europe, which the French newspaper Libération described as a favorable sign.
-To combat software piracy in the European market, the game retailed at a price of €30, as Lexis Numérique believed that a lower price would encourage purchases rather than theft.
-However, piracy remained a problem in Europe.
+To combat software piracy in the European market, the game retailed at a price of €30, as Lexis Numérique believed that a lower price would encourage purchases rather than theft, but piracy remained a problem in Europe.
 Just Adventure's Randy Sluganski reported that In Memoriam had reached 85,000 registered users by the time its European sales hit 35,000 units, and that certain registrants were based in countries where the game was not available for purchase.
 In Memoriam nevertheless became profitable and "a hit" for Lexis in Europe by mid-2004, according to Sluganski, but profits lost to piracy slowed the developer's growth.
 The game reached 100,000 registered players by September 2004, following its release in the United States.

-In December 2006, Eric Viennot announced that In Memoriam's sales had reached 300,000 units worldwide.
+By December 2006, In Memoriam's sales had reached 300,000 units worldwide.
 Of this number, France accounted for 30,000 units and the United States for 80,000.
 Viennot noted that the game's audience was 40% female, and that 50% of players were below the age of 25.

 Critical reviews

 The review aggregation website Metacritic reported its critical reception as "generally positive".

 The editors of Computer Gaming World named In Memoriam their 2004 "Adventure Game of the Year".
-They wrote, "Missing: Since January isn't just Majestic done right, it's Majestic done."
 In 2011, Adventure Gamers named In Memoriam the 56th-best adventure game ever released.